Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Notation

 \end{prop} The two first statements of Proposition \ref{TMC} are to be found in Proposition 2.2 of \cite{Levrard14}, the proof of the third statement is given in Section \ref{ProofofPropositionTMC}.
 Proposition \ref{TMC} may be thought of as a generalization of the positive Hessian matrix condition of \cite{Pollard82} to the non-continuous case.
 It also allows to deal with the case where $P$ has several optimal codebooks.
 In the following, we denote by $\kappa_0$ the quantity $\kappa'_0 \vee \kappa''_0$, whenever Assumption \ref{margincondition} and Assumption \ref{nosubcodebook} are satisfied.

-In addition to Assumption \ref{margincondition}, we assume that the weights $\hat{w}_p$ satisfy a uniform concentration inequality around some deterministic weights, as stated below. \begin{ass}[Weights concentration] There exists a sequence of deterministic weights $w_p >0$, $p=1, \hdots, d$, and a constant $\kappa_1 < 1$ such that
+In addition to Assumption \ref{margincondition}, we assume that the weights $\hat{w}_p$ satisfy a uniform concentration inequality around some deterministic weights, as stated below. \begin{ass}[Weights concentration] There exist deterministic weights $w_p >0$, $p=1, \hdots, d$, and a constant $0 \leq \kappa_1 < 1$ such that

 \end{ass}